 From my personal point of view, the highlight came afterwards, when I was named the best right-back in the world.
 Collectively, it had to be the win against Argentina, who are never easy to beat anywhere, let alone in South America.

-England’s Director of Team Operations, organising travel and logistics, Michelle, 47, has worked for the FA for 29 years.
-She was the first woman to travel to major international tournaments as part of the England staff:
+Michelle worked for the FA for 30 years, most recently as England’s Director of Team Operations, before leaving the post in 2015.
+She was the first woman to travel to major international tournaments as part of the England staff.

-This World Cup will be my sixth [England missed out in 1994].
+The 2014 World Cup was my sixth [England missed out in 1994].
 My first was 1990, when I was Bobby Robson’s personal assistant.
 I’ve worked with nine England managers, starting with Bobby, and they’ve all been very different.
 If you include caretakers, it’s been 12.